mv-2112/canonical-openstack-docs/reference/concepts/deployment-manifest.rst

 Deployment manifest
 ===================

-A deployment manifest allows a user to override MicroStack’s default configurations.
+A deployment manifest allows a user to override the default configuration settings for MicroStack.

 Manifests are supported by the following commands: